Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Upgrade Service Fabric cluster basic load balancer.md

 - Upgrades virtual machine scale set backend pool members to use the standard load balancer.
 - Creates and associates a new network security group (NSG) for connectivity to virtual machine scale set if one is not configured in the scale set network configuration.
 Standard load balancers require this due to default deny policy.
 Name will be 'NSG-\<scale set name\>'

+## Before migration

+Perform the following before starting migration to standard load balancer.

+- Verify current cluster configuration is documented.
+If deploying / recovering cluster via ARM template verify template is current.
+If ARM template is not available, a non-deployable template with current configuration can be exported from Azure portal in the clusters resource group view by selecting 'Export template'.

+- Verify current cluster application configuration is documented.
+If deploying cluster applications via ARM template verify template is current.
+Application port settings are normally configured in the applications' manifest file.

+- In Service Fabric Explorer (SFX), verify cluster is in a green state and currently healthy.

+- If possible, perform migration process on a non-production cluster to familiarize the process and downtime.

 ### Upgrade Powershell commands

 Below are basic powershell commands assuming Azure 'Az' modules are already installed.
 See link above for additional configurations are that are available.
 [Example log output](#example-log).